holmesjr/bash-spec-2/README.md

 ### Mocks

-bash-spec-2 works habd in hand with [stub.sh](https://github.com/jimeh/stub.sh) to allow for mocking.
-You can do things like calling AWS via chains of your own mathods to build up the command line and test it with a stub.
+bash-spec-2 works hand in hand with [stub.sh](https://github.com/jimeh/stub.sh) to allow for mocking.
+You can do things like calling AWS via chains of your own methods to build up the command line and test it with a stubbed "aws."
 See the stub.sh docs for details or see examples in [the wiki](https://github.com/realestate-com-au/bash-spec-2/wiki).

 # TODO list